 Funds will be used to reimburse salary, benefits and travel expenses for outreach coordinators and for operational costs and other allowable costs related to traffic safety project implementation.
+(Note: The NDDOT and the South Dakota Department of Public Safety [SDDPS] dually fund Standing Rock Sioux Tribe for this purpose.
+Funds are provided by one agency every other year.
+FY 2013 funds will be provided by SDDPS.)

-CP4021209-04 Media (Paid/Earned/PI&E)
+CP4021309-04 Media (Paid/Earned/PI&E)

 A media firm will be under contract to develop, print, and purchase media and materials to support various community traffic safety programs as determined by activities conducted by the program during the year.
 Media materials and/or campaigns would consist of those items not funded under other program areas.
-This may include distracted driving, Native American-specific items, etc.
+This may include distracted driving, Native American-specific items, faith-based resources, ads targeting North Dakota's oil-producing counties, and other items.